 David Daniel the younger commanded the Neptune, Hope, Linnet and, briefly, the Aquila.
 His half brother David b.1818 was first mate on the Aquila as well as other Daniel-owned vessels.
 The Aquila changed hands on 3rd February 1856, and five years later ended up wrecked on Aberystwyth beach.
 A succession of Borth master mariners commanded her at various times, David Hughes 1842, Thomas Richards 1844, William Jones 1845, William Williams 1850, William James, Ty Canol, 1851, John Hughes 1852 and Enoch James the younger 1853.
 Captain John Hughes married David Daniel the younger’s widow in 1846.

 David Daniel b.1830, of Osborne House Borth, bought the barque Bertie in 1879.
 This vessel was built at Whitehaven in 1863 and was 140 foot long and 27 feet broad with a male figurehead.
 The Bertie proved to be unlucky for the Daniels family.
 First of all David Edward Daniel b.1858, son of the owner, died whilst in command of her at the age of 25; apparently drowned at sea in Latitude 8, Longitude 2, in 1883.
 This vessel voyaged frequently to the coasts of West Africa and South America seeking cargoes of coffee beans.
 It was on a voyage to Brazil in 1891 that another tragedy struck when the whole crew and 61 year old Captain David Daniel, died of yellow fever.
-One Borth man, David Hughes b.1848 of White Lion Place, escaped this fate as after serving on her as first mate for several years, he had left the vessel in 1888 after five years service on her.
+One Borth man, David Hughes b.1848 of White Lion Place, escaped this fate as he had left the vessel in 1888 after five years service on her.

 In the Aberystwyth registers it states that the Bertie was sold to Wilson & Sons Co.
 Ltd, who converted her into a hulk in the same year at Santos.
 This whole episode had a poignant sequel when later, Captain Richard Lewis Daniel, 1868 - 1963, the sixth child of David and Jane, was invited ashore by some of the passengers of a Royal Mail Line vessel he was commanding.
 As they were finishing their pre dinner drinks a bell sounded summoning the diners to the restaurant.
 The Captain instinctively recognised the particular sound, and as he passed, he looked at the bell and on it was the name Bertie.
 It was obviously from his family’s vessel, on which his brother and father had died, and a sound that he had known well.
 It had been salvaged when they converted the Bertie to a hulk.